xianxianzhou/PrivadoID-docs/docs/verifier/verifier-overview.md

 You can quickly try out the Verification experience by following the steps below:

-- Download the Polygon ID Wallet App and create an Identity.
+- Download the Uptick ID Wallet App and create an Identity.
-  - For Android: <a href="https://play.google.com/store/apps/details?id=com.polygonid.wallet" target="_blank">Polygon ID on Google Play</a>
+  - For Android: <a href="https://play.google.com/store/apps/details?id=com.polygonid.wallet" target="_blank">Uptick ID on Google Play</a>
-  - For iOS: <a href="https://apps.apple.com/us/app/polygon-id/id1629870183" target="_blank">Polygon ID on the App Store</a>
+  - For iOS: <a href="https://apps.apple.com/us/app/polygon-id/id1629870183" target="_blank">Uptick ID on the App Store</a>
 - Fetch a credential from <a href="https://user-ui:password-ui@issuer-ui.polygonid.me">the Issuer Node UI testing environment</a>.
 - Verify it on the [Demo Verifier](https://verifier-demo.polygonid.me/).